RichardBradley/liquibase.github.com/documentation/modify_sql.md

 # Modifying Generated SQL #

 Although Liquibase supports most standard SQL statements with its change tags, there are times when the generated SQL needs to be slightly different for your particular needs.
-Examples include changing datatypes or adding additional vendor-specific clauses such as "ENGINE INNODB" to CREATE TABLE statements.  //Since 1.9//
+Examples include changing datatypes or adding additional vendor-specific clauses such as "ENGINE INNODB" to CREATE TABLE statements.  **Since 1.9**

 ## Sample ##